emberjs/rfcs/text/0000-handlebars-strict-mode.md

-When this is evaulated by a JavaScript engine, the references in the `scope` closure will automatically be "linked up" with the imports, and Ember will be able reference these values when rendering the template.
-Note that these references are _static_– the values are essentially "snapshotted" by the rendering engine whenever the template is instantiated.
+When this is evaulated by a JavaScript engine, the references in the `scope` closure will automatically be "linked up" with the imports, and Ember will be able to reference these values when rendering the template.
+Note that these references are _static_–the values are essentially "snapshotted" by the rendering engine whenever the template is instantiated.
 Updates to these values in the JavaScript scope will _not_ be observable by the rendering engine, even in conjunction with `Ember.set` or `@tracked`.